Jazzssmine/Jazzssmine.github.io/_posts/2020-12-14-Do-you-want-to-grab-attentions-on-Twitter.md

 - **Do holidays matter?**

+  During holidays, people usually have more free time to relax themselves and a valid guess is that we can gain more retweets during this time.
+As Christmas is the most widely celebrated holiday in the world, we start exploring how much effect that Xmas has on the number of retweets.
+Here we keep counties where Christmas is a national public holiday. (en en-gb es fr nl pt)

-  The average number of retweets clearly peaked on Christmas eve, maybe a good time to tweet!
+  And our guess is validated, the average number of retweets clearly peaked on Christmas eve!
+So when celebrating with your family, don't forget to tweet! 🎄

 {% include xmas.html %}